shirakizuki/fujidonezo/README.md

             └── templates/  # HTML templates
                ├── base.html  # Base template
                ├── auth/      # Authentication templates
+               │   ├── login.html
+               │   ├── register.html
+               │   ├── privacy-policy.html  # Privacy Policy page
+               │   ├── tos.html             # Terms of Service page
+               │   └── ...                  # Other auth templates
                ├── emails/    # Email templates
                └── home/      # Home page templates
+                  ├── home.html
+                  ├── help.html   # FAQ and Help page
+                  ├── listAll.html
+                  ├── labels.html
+                  ├── calendar.html
+                  └── settings/   # User settings templates
 ```

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Support and Documentation

+For help and guidance on using Donezo, please refer to the in-app Help & FAQ section, which provides comprehensive information about all features and functionalities.

+## Legal Information

+Donezo includes the following legal documents:
+- **Privacy Policy**: Details how user data is collected, used, and protected
+- **Terms of Service**: Outlines the rules and guidelines for using the application

 ## License

-This project is licensed under the terms of the license included in the repository.
+This project is licensed under the terms of the MIT license included in the repository.

+---

+**Last Updated**: May 24, 2025